ocdqblog/Vertica/Demo-BRS-01/README.md

 (Its data profiling results come from: https://github.com/ocdqblog/Vertica/blob/main/csv/BRS_2021_profile.csv)

-Containing baseball statistics from team batting boxscore totals for games played during the 2021 Major League Baseball (MLB) season, and a Game_Result response column for training machine learning models, labeled either 0 or 1, where 0 = Loss and 1 = Win.
+Containing baseball statistics from team batting box score totals for games played during the 2021 Major League Baseball (MLB) season, and a Game_Result response column for training machine learning models, labeled either 0 or 1, where 0 = Loss and 1 = Win.

 The SQL files above (named in order of execution) contain the queries and results that will walk you through the demo.